-Overview of

-Employee

-Mediation and

-Grievance

-Process

-Informal Meeting with Supervisor

-Agencies shall encourage direct communication between employees and supervisors to attempt to address grievances in the spirit of cooperation and compromise.

-Step 1: Mediation

-Mediation is the first step in the grievance process and involves the services of a neutral third person that assists an employee and an agency representative in resolving an employee grievance in a mutually acceptable manner.
+Overview of Employee Mediation and Grievance Process Informal Meeting with Supervisor Agencies shall encourage direct communication between employees and supervisors to attempt to address grievances in the spirit of cooperation and compromise.
+Step 1: Mediation Mediation is the first step in the grievance process and involves the services of a neutral third person that assists an employee and an agency representative in resolving an employee grievance in a mutually acceptable manner.
 Mediation provides an opportunity for the two parties to openly discuss the grievance and reach a resolution that is mutually acceptable to both the agency and the employee.
 When mediation results in a resolution of the grievance, parties will sign a Mediation Agreement.
 If a grievance involves an issue that the agency has identified as not subject to mediation, the employee shall begin the grievance process at Step 2 of this policy.

-Step 2: Hearing

-Officer/Hearing

-Panel Review

-In situations where mediation does not produce agreement or if a grievance involves an issue that the agency has identified as not subject to mediation, employees may proceed to Step 2 by presenting the grievance to a Hearing Officer/Hearing Panel within the agency.
+Step 2: Hearing In situations where mediation does not produce agreement or if Officer/Hearing a grievance involves an issue that the agency has identified as Panel Review not subject to mediation, employees may proceed to Step 2 by presenting the grievance to a Hearing Officer/Hearing Panel within the agency.
 The Hearing Officer/Hearing Panel will forward a recommendation to the Agency Head for a Final Agency Decision (FAD).

-Step 3: Appeal to the Office of Administrative Hearings Employees may appeal the FAD to the Office of Administrative Hearings (OAH) where an Administrative Law Judge will issue a Final Decision and Order.
+Step 3: Appeal to Employees may appeal the FAD to the Office of Administrative OAH/Decision by Hearings (OAH) where an Administrative Law Judge will render the State a recommended decision to the State Personnel Commission.
+Personnel The State Personnel Commission will issue a Final Decision and Commission Order.